sarikasurampudi/oml/oml4py-adb/get-started/get-started.md

   - `%sql`&mdash;To call the SQL interpreter and run SQL statements
   - `%script`&mdash;To call and run PL/SQL scripts
   - `%python`&mdash;To call the Python interpreter and run Python scripts
-  - `%r`&mdash;To call the R interpreter and run R scripts.
-  - `%conda`&mdash;To connect to the Conda interpreter and install third-party Python and R libraries inside a notebook session.

 ## Task 4: Use the Python interpreter